top of page

 • Is there any heating in the accommodation?

-The stable is surprisingly cosy and for your comfort there are infrared heaters in the wet room and an electric heater in the living area if required.
-We are open all year round so in the winter months you may like to wear additional layers; horses don’t like to be as warm as humans so their side isn’t heated.
-Heated blankets are on the bed.
+The stable is surprisingly cosy!
+For your added comfort, there are infrared heaters in the wet room and an electric heater in the living area, if needed.
+We are open all year 'round so in the winter months, you may like to wear additional layers; horses don’t like to be as warm as humans so their side isn’t heated.
+We provide heated blankets on the bed.

 • What can I do with the horse I’m sharing the stable with?

-Your Friesian horse or Shetland pony will love spending time with you and they particularly enjoy being groomed and pampered - we supply a luxury grooming kit, head collar and pyjamas for the horse suitable for the conditions.
+Your Friesian horse or Shetland pony will love spending time with you and they particularly enjoy being groomed and pampered.
+We supply a luxury grooming kit, head collar and pyjamas for the horse as suitable for the conditions.
 Your stable mate will be more than happy to roam around the small enclosed yard just outside the stable.

 • What can I feed my stable companion?

-Your horse will appreciate carrots, eating apples, bananas, pears and of course polo mints!
+Your horse will appreciate carrots, eating apples, bananas, pears and of course we'll provide some healthy herbal treats!
 We provide two buckets of feed and two haynets for you to give them, one at dinner time and one for breakfast.
-If you are going out for dinner we ask that you feed your companion beforehand and should they finish their haynet and appear hungry during the night, we provide an extra haynet for you to give them.
+If you are going out for dinner, we ask that you feed your companion beforehand, and should they finish their haynet and appear hungry during the night, we provide an extra haynet for you to give them.

 • Do I need to muck out?